Series Limited Liability Company

 - Versatility: A series LLC allows for variation in business purposes within it.
 This structure is often used to safeguard real estate or intangible assets.

-The series LLC structure is permitted in a limited number of states.
-The Company Corporation can help customers register a series LLC in:
+The series LLC structure is permitted in a limited number of states. incorporate.com can help customers register a series LLC in:

 It's important to note that because the federal tax consequences and legal implications of a series LLC remain uncertain, we recommend that customers consult a qualified legal and tax professional for help managing their series LLC.